MEDIA STATEMENT - SABRIC ANNUAL CRIME STATS 2020

-SABRIC, the South African Banking Risk Information Centre, on behalf of the banking industry has released its annual crime stats for 2019 and is pleased to announce that robust mitigation strategies deployed by member banks and partners are showing results.
+SABRIC, the South African Banking Risk Information Centre, on behalf of the banking industry has released its annual crime stats for 2020.

 Be your money’s best protection by following these SABRIC tips:

 - Tips to prevent Card Not Present (CNP) Fraud